-(i) The Policy Subcommittee shall be responsible for the upkeep of this Policy Guidelines Manual, with updates and revisions published as necessary.

-- (ii) The Policy Subcommittee shall maintain and update a compilation of all motions passed by the CASC, and shall have these documents available for reference at the monthly business meetings. - (iii) The Policy Subcommittee shall have on-hand 5 updated hard copies of the CASC Policy at each CASC meeting; available for attending GSR's, if needed. - (iv) The Policy Subcommittee shall make monthly efforts to reach and collaborate with designated Subcommittees points of contact with the purpose of reviewing and incorporating CASC Policy for consistency.
+- (i) The Policy Subcommittee shall be responsible for the upkeep of this Policy Guidelines Manual, with updates and revisions published as necessary.
+When a motion or proposal is carried that changes CASC Policy, the Policy Subcommittee Chair will be responsible for ensuring that the CASC Policy Manual is updated and made available on the CASC website before the next regularly scheduled CASC meeting.
+For further information see Section 5.01 (f). - (ii) The Policy Subcommittee shall maintain and update a compilation of all motions passed by the CASC, and shall have these documents available for reference at the monthly business meetings. - (iii) The Policy Subcommittee shall have on-hand 5 updated hard copies of the CASC Policy at each CASC meeting; available for attending GSR's, if needed. - (iv) The Policy Subcommittee shall make monthly efforts to reach and collaborate with designated Subcommittees points of contact with the purpose of reviewing and incorporating CASC Policy for consistency.